jnoto424/jnoto424.github.io/hospital-database.md

 ![Payment Query](/images/paymentcheck.png)

 *This query joins invoice and payment records to compare each invoice's bill against the total payments received by the patient and is filtered where the two values are not equal.
 Finding these mismatches is very useful for auditing.
-SQL can be used not just to summarize data, bit also to identify discrepancies and prompt action.*
+SQL can be used not just to summarize data, but also to identify discrepancies and prompt action.*

 ## Technologies